-- If you’re using it for a homeschool history curriculum, it’s not linear and doesn’t progress through a historical timeline from one issue to the next.
-It’s best to use each Honest History mag as a stand-alone history unit study (which is what we’re doing) or individual history lessons.
+- If you’re using it for a homeschool history curriculum, it’s not linear and doesn’t progress through a historical timeline chronologically from one issue to the next.
+Although we don’t teach history chronologically, I understand that it might be an issue for some people.
+In those cases, use each Honest History mag as a stand-alone history unit study (which is what we’re doing) or individual history lessons.

 - Although my 13 year old enjoys the current magazines, I wouldn’t mind to see a more advanced version with older level activities and research prompts to progress with her into high school.

 We will definitely keep our subscription of Honest History and use them as history homeschooling unit studies!